tuedolm/tuedolm/README.md

 😄 Pronouns: He/Him.

-💬 Ask me about [Where to hike and What to eat in Bay Area].
+💬 Ask me about Where to hike and What to eat in Bay Area.

 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/tuedolm/).